matbesancon/hugo-site/content/authors/admin/_index.md

 On a personal note, I read both fiction (mostly history, detective, thrillers and fantasy) and non-fiction books (on economic policy, education, transportation systems, the energy transition);
 a more detailed readling list can be found on my [goodread](https://www.goodreads.com/review/list/110133896).
-I also enjoy games in various formats (tabletop, video, board, card) and cooking (from fermentation attempts to pasta recipes and coffee brewing).
-I run and climb on colorful plastic.
+I also enjoy games in various formats (tabletop, video, board, card) and cooking (from fermentation attempts to coffee brewing).
+I also run up and down hills and climb on colorful plastic.